GLOBAL MARKETS-China's anti-lockdown protests shake stocks and oil | Business

 GLOBAL MARKETS-China's anti-lockdown protests shake stocks and oil

-"Clearly the harsh China lockdowns have been impacting their consumer and business sentiment for some time and the persistent downgrades to China GDP have been consistent for well over a year now with further downgrades to come," George Boubouras, executive direct of K2 Asset Management in Melbourne, said.
-"Markets do not like uncertainty and investors will look for some clarification to China's very harsh domestic lockdown protocols."
-Fears about Chinese economic growth hit other commodities markets, with copper and other metals also falling on the protests.
-Australia's benchmark stock index closed 0.42% lower while its risk-sensitive currency was off more than 0.8%.
+* China announces record new local COVID cases * Commodities sold off amid demand concerns * Dollar slips against yen and yuan By Lawrence White LONDON, Nov 28 (Reuters) - Stocks and oil suffered a broad sell-off on Monday as rare protests in major Chinese cities against the country's strict zero-COVID curbs hit growth expectations in the world's second-largest economy.

-Stocks and commodities prices suffered a broad sell-off on Monday as rare protests in major Chinese cities against the country's strict zero-COVID curbs hit growth expectations in the world's second-largest economy.
+Euro zone government bond yields, which move inversely to prices, also ticked higher on the risks that the disturbances in China could disrupt global supply chains and further stoke inflation.
+Germany's 10-year government bond yield was up 4 basis points (bps) at 2.008%, after rising 12 bps on Friday.

-Oil prices, sensitive to the strictness of China's lockdown as a barometer for demand, also slid.
-Brent crude dropped 3.1% to trade at $81.05 a barrel by 0950 GMT.
-"Clearly the harsh China lockdowns have been impacting their consumer and business sentiment for some time and the persistent downgrades to China GDP have been consistent for well over a year now with further downgrades to come," George Boubouras, executive direct of K2 Asset Management in Melbourne, said.
+"Unprecedented waves of protest in China have caused ripples of unease across financial markets, as worries mount about repercussions for the world’s second-largest economy," said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.
+"As demonstrations spread across the country from Beijing to Xinjiang and Shanghai, reflecting rising anger about the zero-Covid policy, a sustained recovery in demand across the vast country appears even further away," she said.

-"Markets do not like uncertainty and investors will look for some clarification to China's very harsh domestic lockdown protocols."
 Fears about Chinese economic growth hit other commodities markets, with copper and other metals also falling on the protests.
+Some investors were puzzled by the fall in the usually safe-haven dollar against currencies like the yen and euro on Monday, with market analysts blaming falling U.S. bond yields which made the greenback less attractive against Japan's currency.

-Australia's benchmark stock index closed 0.42% lower while its risk-sensitive currency was off more than 0.8%.
-Japan's Nikkei stock index fell 0.4%.
+The dollar was last down 0.7% against the yen at 138.1.
 U.S. markets looked set to follow the bearish mood on Monday, with S&P 500 futures 0.8% lower.

 CHINA COVID WORRIES DWARF CENTRAL BANK MOVES The bigger worries about China's COVID policies dwarfed any support to investor sentiment from the central bank's 25 basis point cut to the reserve requirement ratio (RRR) announced on Friday, which would free up about $70 billion in liquidity to prop up a faltering economy.